AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 Our basic strategy will be to create bed files to map poor-quality regions for which we can't be confident in the genotype calls.
 Then we will combine these bed files to create the final mask map, which will tell ARGweaver to treat these regions as unknown.

 ## Step 9.
-Create poor-quality sites bed file based on filter flags.
+Create poor-quality sites bed file based on filter flags

 First, we need to assess what filter flags we have in our VCF file (these flags are often added during the GATK pipeline and are generally filtered out of datasets before analyses, since they are consider poor quality according to GATK best practices):